Need You Now (Lady Antebellum song): Music video

 David McClister directed the "Need You Now" music video, using a treatment he wrote in 10 minutes.

 The video features all three members of Lady Antebellum acting out scenes pertaining to the storyline.
-It begins in a hallway of a hotel where Kelley is sitting against a wall and Scott is in her room, with Haywood playing the piano.
+It begins in a hallway of a hotel where Charles Kelley is sitting against a wall and Hillary Scott is in her room, with Dave Haywood playing the piano.
 Kelley goes to a cafe and has a coffee, where Haywood arrives with his love interest.
 Scott then leaves her room and hails a taxi.
 Kelley leaves the cafe and goes outside to walk to a costume ball, to which Scott is also traveling.
 When they arrive at the ball, they both see their love interests wearing masks and embrace them.
 Haywood soon arrives at the ball with his love interest.
 The video ends with all three members embracing their love interests.
 The video was filmed at the King Edward Hotel in Toronto, Ontario.

 Of the changes between the song and its music video, one of the most noted is Kelley drinking coffee instead of whiskey, since the song states the character is intoxicated.
 In response, McClister admitted he simply did not want the video to be a literal adaptation of the song, as he felt sitting in a diner in the middle of the night was lonelier.